thijssnelleman/CostOfReproducibility/JMLR/2024/reviews/Pursuit of the Cluster Structure of Network Lasso: Recovery Condition and Non-convex Extension.md

 [9]

-The authors do not share their implementation but do state in what programming language it was implemented and under what OS in section 5.
+The authors do not share their implementation but do state in what programming language it was implemented and under what OS at the end of section 5.

 ### Data
 _Given the data description in the documentation, how much effort take to either: Find the same dataset the authors used, or similar datasets and defend the comparability, or acquire one from scratch?_

-[8]
+[6]

-(2/2)
+(2/4)

 The authors conduct experiments in 5.1 on a complete graph with 2 labels.
 They show the datasets in figure 2 but the generation conditions are not completely clear.
-In 5.2. and 5.3. they use a different synthetic problem which htey describe with parameter values.
+In 5.2. and 5.3. they use a different synthetic problem which they describe with parameter values.
 They also use real datasets from scikit learn which they give a direct link to.
 In general it will be quite a lot of work to reconstruct the data.

 ### Configuration
 _Given the (hyper)parameters, including semantic parameters, of the method: How much effort would it take to acquire the algorithm configurations used for their results, and compare against their budgetary constraints?_